vackosar/vackosar.github.io/_posts/2021-10-04-electra-4x-cheaper-bert-training.md

 {% include load_video.html %}

 Can you afford to fully train and retrain your own BERT language model?
-Training costs is important part of machine learning production as the models get bigger.
+Training costs is important part of machine learning production as transformer language models get bigger.
 ELECTRA is also available on [HuggingFace](https://huggingface.co/transformers/model_doc/electra.html) including a model for pre-training.